redirwin/scss-boilerplate/src/styles/README.md

 The contents of the primary folders labeled 1 (Helpers), 2 (Plugins), and 3 (Base) are considered fixed and should not be altered.
 This ensures a consistent foundational styling across all projects.

 For the primary folders 4 (Layout), 5 (Modules), and 6 (Templates), you have more flexibility.
 You can add, remove, rename, or modify files in these folders as your project requires.
-If you create any new sub-files, make sure to import them into the \_all\*.scss file located within their respective primary folders.
+If you create or delete any sub-files, make sure to update the `_all\*.scss` file located within their respective primary folders.

 ## Table of Contents